ibm-cloud-docs/speech-to-text/parsing.md

 The `character_insertion_bias` parameter controls the service's bias for competing strings of different lengths during speech recognition.
 With large speech models and next-generation models, the service parses audio character by character.
 As it does, it establishes hypotheses of previous character strings to help determine viable next characters.
 During this process, it collects candidate strings of different lengths.

-By default, each model uses a default `character_insertion_bias` of 0.0.
+By default, large speech models (LSMs) use a `character_insertion_bias` value of –0.22.
+Other models use a value of 0.0.
 This value is optimized to produce the best balance between hypotheses with different numbers of characters.
 The default is typically adequate for most speech recognition.
 However, certain use cases might benefit from favoring hypotheses with shorter or longer strings of characters.
 In such cases, specifying a change from the default can improve speech recognition.

 You can use the `character_insertion_bias` parameter to indicate that the service is to favor shorter or longer strings as it considers subsequent characters for its hypotheses.
 The value you provide depends on the characteristics of your audio.
 The range of acceptable values is from -1.0 to 1.0: